 When you enter the church, you will see a candle desk located on your left.
 If you have any questions about the service, you are able to ask the person behind this desk and they can assist you.
 There is also a basket beside the main entrance that has service books in them.
 The service books are designed so that people can read them during the service, so please feel free to take one.
 Some people find it beneficial to follow along with a book during the service.

-On Sunday mornings, we currently have 2 Divine Liturgy services.
-Our first service is at 7am until about 8:45am, and our second Divine Liturgy starts at 9am until about 11am.
-(While this service is live streamed, no one in attendance is visible on the live stream).
-After this service, Coffee Hour with food & drinks is held in the church courtyard, and our visitors are most welcome to attend.
+On Sunday mornings, we currently have our Divine Liturgy service & Sunday School class.
+After the Divine Liturgy service, Coffee Hour with food & drinks is held in the church courtyard, and our visitors are most welcome to attend.